syn990/SYN-OS/readme.md

 known default password.
 The password line is stripped out of `synos.conf` on the target disk immediately after use.

-`syn-filemanager` is built here, not shipped prebuilt: `makepkg` refuses to run as root, so Stage 1 `chown`s `/usr/src/syn-filemanager` to the new user and runs `makepkg` as them, then `pacman -U`s the result.
-If that fails, install continues anyway — it logs which key (`Super+E`) won't work and leaves the source in `/usr/src/syn-filemanager` for a manual retry, instead of aborting an otherwise-working install over one optional package.
+`syn-filemanager`, `syn-crypter`, `syn-wifi`, and the waybar module backends are all compiled once from source under `SYN-SOFTWARE/` when the ISO itself is built (`BUILD-ARCHISO.zsh`), not per-install — Stage 0 just copies each already-built binary onto the target disk, same as everything else it deploys.
+If one didn't build for this particular ISO, install continues anyway rather than aborting over one optional tool.
 Same philosophy shows up in `mkinitcpio` HOOKS assembly (`encrypt`/`lvm2` hooks only added if `Encryption`/`UseLvm` are actually set) and in bootloader selection, which branches on `PartitionStrat` three ways —